Command Gate

 The master gate switch on the Providers page fans out — toggle ON sets every instance's per-instance flag and kicks off background probes; toggle OFF clears all flags.
 Single source of truth is always the per-instance Hooks["PreToolUse"].Enabled field on disk.

-Bypass lock: if bypass_permissions is set in agents config (non-interactive channels), the master switch shows a locked (bypass) badge and refuses toggles.
-Turn bypass off first.
+Bypass lock: if the gate's PermissionMode is set to bypass (non-interactive channels), the master switch shows a locked (bypass) badge and refuses toggles.
+Switch PermissionMode back to on first.

 Capability badges per provider card